prettier/prettier/docs/vim.md

 See `:help autocmd-events` in Vim for details.

-It's recommended to use a [config file](configuration.md), but you can also add options in your `.vimrc`:
+It’s recommended to use a [config file](configuration.md), but you can also add options in your `.vimrc`:

 ```vim
 autocmd FileType javascript setlocal formatprg=prettier\ --single-quote\ --trailing-comma\ es5